 Harvesting Lemon Verbena

 Because the leaves are tough, you must mince them finely if you plan to consume them.
 You can also infuse sauces, oil, sugar, or tea with whole leaves.
-The tiny blossoms of lemon verbena also carry their heady scent and can be used in the same way as the leaves.
+The tiny blossoms of lemon verbena also carry a heady scent and can be used in the same way as the leaves.

-Lemon verbena plants growing in containers rarely exceed 2 or 3 feet tall, but the shrubs can exceed 8 feet outdoors in frost-free climates.
+Lemon verbena growing in containers rarely exceeds two or three feet tall, but the shrubs can exceed eight feet outdoors in frost-free climates.
 Over time, the shrubs can get woody, lanky, and they generally can look worn out.
 Cut plants back by a third to half in early spring to encourage compact, bushier, and thicker growth.

 Propagating Lemon Verbena

 If you love the aroma of lemon around your property, propagating lemon verbena from an existing bush will provide more opportunities to enjoy its fragrance.
 If you are an avid user of its leaves for potpourri, tea, or other recipes, you can save money cultivating your own supply instead of buying pricy leaves from a retailer.

 - With a sterile and sharp cutting tool, snip a four- to six-inch flower-free stem above a leaf node.
 The stem should be about 1/4 inch in diameter.
 Remove all but the top two sets of leaves.

 - Insert the cutting one inch deep into a moist, sterile potting mix.
 (Rooting hormone is not necessary, but you can use it if you prefer.)

 - Provide the cutting with a humid environment by placing the pot in a large clear plastic bag that is closed at the bottom.
 Make a one-inch nick at the top so moisture can escape.